aymanalareqi/filament-app-version-manager/docs/installation.md

 ### Advanced Configuration

-For advanced configuration options, see the [Configuration Guide](configuration.md).
+For advanced configuration options, see the [Advanced Configuration Examples](../examples/advanced-configuration.php).

 ## ✅ Verification